 CAMBRIDGE GRADUATE ERIC FERNIHOUGH MA won a Varsity motorcycle race, starting a relationship with JAP that would cover him in glory.

 IN JAPAN THE MILITARY VEHICLE Subsidy Law allowed the government to subsidise makers or owners of motor vehicles suitable for military use, provided they were made in Japan.
-The immediate result was the entry of major industrial concerns into the manufacture of motorcycles.
-The Murata Iron Works built two copies of the ‘pocket-valve’ Harley Davidson and offered them to the army, which tried them out and returned them without comment, a very high insult in Japan.
+At the same time import tariffs were imposed on foreign vehicles.
+The immediate result was the entry of major industrial concerns into the manufacture of motor cycles.
+The Murata Iron Works built two copies of the ‘pocket-valve’ Harley Davidson and offered them to the army, which tried them out and returned them without comment which in Japanesde society was a hugely insulting.
 The Imperial Army was already using imported Harleys.
-Toyo Kogyo (Mazda) also tried to build a motorcycle for the army and that effort failed as well.
-While these two companies went back to their drawing boards, Mr Shimazu, who had built the first Japanese motorcycle back in 1909, unleashed the Arrowfast: a 633cc sidevalve single with three speeds and a reverse gear for sidecar work.
+Toyo Kogyo (Mazda) also tried to build a motor cycle for the army and that effort failed as well.
+While these two companies went back to their drawing boards, Mr Shimazu, who had built the first Japanese motorcycle back in 1909, unleashed the Arrowfast: a 633cc side-valve single with three speeds and a reverse gear for sidecar work.

 BARON OKURA, THE SEMI-OFFICIAL Japanese Harley-Davidson importer ordered a few ‘J’ models in 1922 and a few dozen more in 1923/24, but didn’t buy any spares, which confused the H-D top brass.
 This, combined with a large order from Outer Mongolia, also without any spares, spurred Harley to send Alfred Rich Child to set up a proper dealer network.
 Negotiations with Baron Okura were a failure, but while in Japan, Child befriended Genjiro Fukui, US-educated and a wealthy founder of the prestigious Sankyo Pharmaceutical Company.
 Fukui ran an import/export division of Sankyo, the Koto Trading Co., which had been selling ‘bootleg’ import Harleys, brought into Japan from the Outer Mongolian shipments, and sold under Baron Okura’s nose.
 Child join forces and Fukui set up the Harley Davidson Motorcycle Sales Company of Japan with Fukui/Sankyo providing investment capital.
 As managing director Child pocketed 5% of gross sales in Japan.
 The initial order included 350 Harley combos (three-wheelers having been found useful as utility vehicles after the 1923 Great Kanto Earthquake), plus $20,000 worth of spares and $3,000 worth of factory repair tools.
 As Sankyo already had pharmaceutical contracts with all branches of the Japanese military, Harleys were suddenly required for all manner of police, military, and Imperial Escort duties.
 Japanese sales rocketed to 2,000 bikes a year.